lazarocosta/SDIS/p01/README.md

 ### Activate enhancements

-To activate enhancements, simply change the boolean variable "enhancements" in source/systems.Peer from false to true and rebuild the project.
+To activate enhancements, simply change the boolean variable "enhancements" in source/protocols.<whichever protocol> from false to true and rebuild the project.